-4.1 The details of the subject trees are set out in the Schedule at Appendix B.

-4.2 The overall quality of the trees is modest and all have been assessed as BS category C.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the eight individual trees, and groups of trees surveyed, four have been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.